Tiffany Cuts Full-Year Profit Forecast

 The U.S. luxury sector, a bright spot in U.S. retailing for the past two years, is struggling to maintain momentum as Europe’s sovereign debt crisis sends shockwaves across the Atlantic.

-Luxury sales, excluding jewelry, climbed 1.8 percent in April from a year earlier, after gaining 6.7 percent in the first quarter and 13 percent in the fourth quarter, Purchase, New York-based SpendingPulse said.
-Jewelry sales fell 3.7 percent in April.
-Tiffany & Co.
-(TIF) today cut its profit and sales forecasts amid weaker-than-expected results in the U.S.
+U.S. luxury sales, excluding jewelry, climbed 1.8 percent in April from a year earlier, after gaining 6.7 percent in the first quarter and 13 percent in the fourth quarter, according to MasterCard Advisors SpendingPulse, which tracks retail sales in all payment forms.

 To contact the editor responsible for this story: Robin Ajello at email@example.com